-Philippines sends fighter aircraft over Chinese vessels in Bien Dong Sea South China Sea
+China hoist with its own petard when warning Philippine fighter aircraft in the Bien Dong Sea South China Sea

 The Philippine military is sending light fighter aircraft to fly over hundreds of Chinese vessels in disputed waters in the Bien Dong Sea (South China Sea), its defence minister said, as he repeated his demand the flotilla be withdrawn immediately.